 Our work is centered around adopting a gender-transformative approach that addresses and transforms the norms and structures that perpetuate inequalities.
 Gender equality goes beyond being a fundamental human right—it is also a prerequisite for sustainable development and crucial for eradicating poverty.

 To commemorate International Women’s Day, we participated in radio conversations on Kenya’s Spice FM and Tanzania’s Mwangaza FM.
-The objective was to amplify our voice on embracing equity by tackling gender inequalities within food systems.
+The objective was to amplify our on embracing equity by tackling gender inequalities within food systems.
 Faith Mutuku, the Gender Program Officer, and Frank Ademba, Tanzania’s Country Manager, represented We Effect in both radio engagements.

 We Effect East Africa reaffirms its commitment to promoting equity with a strong focus on women smallholder farmers.
 In Tanzania, women dominate the agricultural sector and actively engage in farming activities.
 They make significant contributions to the country’s food production, representing more than 80 percent of the agricultural labor force.